 Brain cancer breakthroughs don't follow conventional wisdom.
 Neither do we.
 ABC2 partners with scientists, physicians and drug companies to push the limits of science and technology.
-We have awarded more than 100 grants totaling over $20 million to world-renowned researchers and physician-scientists from 54 institutions.
+We have helped drive 30 new treatments into the clinic for brain cancer patients.
+We have awarded more than 110 grants totaling over $21 million to world-renowned researchers and physician-scientists from 56 institutions.
 Our strategic approach to speeding new treatments falls into these six basic categories:

 Know Your Enemy

 Turns out the DNA signature of your tumor can be the best predictor of how well a drug will treat it.
 Why?
 Because the same gene mutations that give rise to a brain tumor are often the weakest flanks when it comes to attacking it.
 ABC2’s Allele project is dedicated to making sure that all patients with brain cancer have this critical genomic information in hand as they start their treatment protocol.
 Learn more.

 Brain tumors are notoriously difficult to detect, and that’s what makes them so hard to treat.
 In fact brain tumors like GBM are usually in their advanced stages before even the first warning signs surface.
 ABC2’s brain cancer “biomarkers” projects are designed to bring next-generation technologies to bear on detecting brain cancer growth months or even years earlier than current medical tests can screen for it.
 Learn more.

 Loads of cells turn cancerous in your body every day, but these cancers never take root because your immune system is able to destroy them.
 But brain cancers hide in the brain, where the immune system is generally blocked from entering by the blood-brain barrier.
 But not always.
 ABC2’s “immunotherapy” projects are designed to harness recent breakthroughs in cancer research to unleash the latent power of your body’s greatest warrior.
 Learn more.